Meet the Avery Family

 Meet Mr & Mrs Avery

 We joined St Hugh’s in September 2014 after spending three years teaching in Nairobi, Kenya.
 St Hugh’s holds a very special place for us as a family, as after three years we got married and enjoyed a beautiful wedding reception at St Hugh’s on the Headmaster's Lawn!
-Our most recent addition to the Avery family is our little girl Olive, born in December 2018.
-We also have a three-year old Labrador, called Mazzi.
+We have two young daughters, Olive, born in December 2018 and Fleur born in July 2020.
+We also have a four-year old Labrador, called Mazzi.
 We love dog walks, cooking and being outside.

 Meet Mr Avery